renaats/Book-n-Order/README.md

 If you are interested in contributing to our project, please follow use our [Checkstyle](config/checkstyle/checkstyle.xml) requirements.
 If you are using [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea), it is then required to use version 8.25.
 Furthermore, it is essential that [Git LFS](https://git-lfs.github.com/) is installed.
 No further requirements!

 ## How to run it
 You can run the application directly from the IDE.
 To run the server side of the application, run `DatabaseApplication`.
 To run the client side, run `MainApp`.
 The `DatabaseApplication` will run a database locally and will be reset upon every reboot.
 Please know that you can set up a MYSQL database that is persistent.
-See 'Setting up a Development Environment'
+See 'Setting up a Development Environment'.

 Please do know that using the application requires a TuDelft email.
 Registering with any other email will be declined.
 If you own a TuDelft email you can register and a verification code will be send your way.
 After verifying yourself, you can use the app freely.